redhat-na-ssa/demo-ai-weaviate/README.md

 - Access to [Red Hat Openshift](https://developers.redhat.com/developer-sandbox).
 - Install [Ollama server running on Openshift](https://github.com/williamcaban/ollama-ubi) installed in the `ollama` namespace.
   - The `all-minilm` and `llama3` models should be [pulled](https://github.com/ollama/ollama/blob/main/docs/api.md#pull-a-model) after install.
-This can be done using `curl` from an Openshift web terminal, DevSpaces or an external route.
+This can be done using `curl` or the `ollama` cli tool from an Openshift web terminal or DevSpaces.
 - A Weaviate instance installed in the `weaviate` namespace.
 - Follow the instructions to install the [stock symbol overview ingester](https://github.com/joshdreagan/av-overview-sync.git) in the `camel` namespace.